danielphilip12/NYC-Taxi-Analysis/.ipynb_checkpoints/README-checkpoint.md

 In doing further analysis of the dataset, more invalid trips were found, so I will be going back to the cleaning function after finding out what cleaning steps still need to be taken.

+### Columns to investigate
+- Trip Duration
+- Fare Amount
+- Total Amount

 ### Need to Add to Cleaning
-- Trip Durations beyond the 99th percentile
+- Trip Durations limits
--
+- Fare Amounts limits